PCRPrimerDesign/ARMSprimer3/readme.txt

 			Designed PCR primers that the left primer to be wild type allele specific at 3' end and to have additional mutation at -3 position

 Note #1:
-	1) Many of the output files are useful intermediate files for manual examination or debug purpose
+	1) Many of the output files are useful intermediate files for manual examination or debug purposes
 	2) The essential output files that contains the designed PCR primers are:
 		"screenOutput.txt"
 		"masked.template.mutationTemplate.minus2.txt.right.primer3.txt"